Skip to main content

 Courses open

-More topics and dates coming soon.
-Please keep an eye out on our website and social media channels @britsocimm
+More details coming soon.
+Please keep an eye out on this page and social media channels @britsocimm

 Glasgow Bioinformatic Core Logo